 The aim of this phase is to stimulate the pupils by trying to awaken their interest by linking up with what they know about the new contents.
 The way a teacher greets his pupils before the lesson begins will have a tremendous influence on stimulating and directing them.
-Through his greeting he/she can show a particular disposition that will allow his/her pupils to feel welcome or possibly unwelcome.
+Through his greeting he can show a particular disposition that will allow his pupils to feel welcome or possibly unwelcome.
 Thus, this disposition influences the establishment of the teaching relationship.

-The teacher cannot assume that subjects or themes which were treated on previous occasions, and that are relevant to the present situation, merely will spontaneously, and as a matter of course, function for the pupils as explicit knowledge.
-Thus, it is important that he/she help them gain confidence and mobility with respect to the beacons and focal points out of which future structures can have their beginning.
-Consequently, to try to bring about the possibility for a meaningful unlocking (presentation), the teacher anticipates a relevant field of foreknowledge which has been made explicit by reducing the learning contents.
+The teacher cannot assume that subjects or themes that were treated on previous occasions and that are relevant to the present situation merely will spontaneously and as a matter of course function for the pupils as explicit knowledge.
+Thus, it is important that he help them gain confidence and mobility with respect to the beacons and focal points out of which future structures can have their beginning.
+Consequently, to try to bring about the possibility for a meaningful unlocking (presentation), the teacher anticipates a relevant field of foreknowledge that has been made explicit by reducing the learning contents.

-With the Consequently, the actualization of this relevant foreknowledge, a foundation is prepared for eventually unlocking and exposing the new subject or theme.
-Actualizing foreknowledge means that, based on the teacher's reduction of the subject, only that foreknowledge which he/she regards as basic insights and meaningful starting points, is to be made explicit again.
-The teacher aims to stimulate the pupils in terms of this relevant foreknowledge, i.e., by making them susceptible and sensitive to the new subject contents. contents must have some familiarity to the pupils.
+With the actualization of this relevant foreknowledge, a foundation is prepared for eventually unlocking and exposing the new subject or theme.
+Actualizing foreknowledge means that, on the basis of the teacher's reduction of the subject, only that foreknowledge that he regards as basic insights and meaningful starting points is to be made explicit again.
+The teacher aims to stimulate the pupils in terms of this relevant foreknowledge, i.e., by making them susceptible and sensitive to the new subject contents.
+Consequently, the contents have to have some familiarity to the pupils.

-The teacher plans and designs a lesson and, based on the teaching aims (instructional and learning aims), he/she has delimited in his/her design, he/she becomes the initiator and organizer during the presentation of the lesson.
+The teacher plans and designs a lesson and on the basis of the teaching aims (instructional and learning aims) he has delimited in his design, he becomes the initiator and organizer during the presentation of the lesson.

-To assure that his/her aim(s) for actualizing foreknowledge are attained, the teacher must try, as far as possible, to actively involve his/her pupils in this phase of the lesson.
-Active involvement, thus, is an important aim to strive for during this phase of the lesson.
+To assure that his aim(s) for actualizing foreknowledge are attained, the teacher must try, as far as possible, to actively involve his pupils in this phase of the lesson.
+Active involvement thus is an important aim to strive for during this phase of the lesson.

-If the pupils do not have command of the relevant contents, the lesson cannot proceed as planned; then, attention has to be given to the gaps which have come to light.
-In his/her preparation, the teacher should reflect on how he/she plans again to bring up the relevant subject contents, and also what principles of actualization (guided-, joint-, and self-actualization--see Chapter 3) can assist the pupils to be truly and actively involved in learning.
-The teacher should carefully reflect on what lesson form and lesson modalities he/she is going to design to achieve the aim of this phase of the lesson.
+If the pupils do not have command of the relevant contents, the lesson cannot proceed as planned; then attention has to be given to the gaps that have come to light.
+In his preparation, the teacher should reflect on how he plans again to bring up the relevant subject contents and also what principles of actualization (guided-, joint-, and self-actualization--see Chapter 3) can assist the pupils to be truly and actively involved in learning.
+The teacher should carefully reflect on what lesson form and lesson modalities he is going to design to achieve the aim of this phase of the lesson.

-A summary/synopsis is shown in tabular form of what the aim is of actualizing foreknowledge and how to achieve this aim.
-The function of the three main components of a lesson situation--the content, teacher, and pupils--also are shown along with possible criteria for providing the teacher with an indication of whether the aim has been attained.
+A summary/synopsis briefly is shown in tabular form of what the aim is of actualizing foreknowledge and how to achieve this aim.
+The function of the three main components of a lesson situation-the content, teacher, and pupils--also are shown along with possible criteria for providing the teacher with an indication of whether or not the aim has been attained.
 Similar tables are presented for the aims of each of the phases of a lesson treated hereafter.